Hotmoka/hotmoka/tutorial/Takamaka.md

 expressions.

 There are, of course, limitations to the kind of code that can be run inside a blockchain.
-The most important limitation is deterministic behavior, as we will see later.
+The most limitation is deterministic behavior, as we will see later.

 # Installation <a name="installation">